 Hinsdale School District considers a capital asset to be an asset whose costs exceed or equal \$10,000 and has a useful life of greater than one year.
 Assets are depreciated using the straight-line method over the course of their useful life.
-During fiscal year 2020, the net capital assets of the District decreased by \$532,781.
-The decrease was a result of depreciation expense on existing capital assets of \$532,781 and no current year additions.
+During fiscal year 2022, the net capital assets of the District decreased by \$497,368 which was a result of depreciation expense on existing capital assets.
+There were no capital asset additions in the current year.
 See Note 3 in the Notes to the Basic Financial Statements for further information regarding capital asset activity.